jboss-developer/jboss-eap-quickstarts/README.md

 The README for each quickstart will specify which configuration is required to run the example.

-#### Start the JBoss Server with the Web Profile
+#### Start the JBoss Server

-To start JBoss EAP 6.1 with the Web Profile:
+To start JBoss EAP 6.1:

 1. Open a command line and navigate to the root of the JBoss server directory.
-2. The following shows the command line to start the JBoss server with the web profile:
+2. The following shows the command line to start the JBoss server:

         For Linux:   JBOSS_HOME/bin/standalone.sh
         For Windows: JBOSS_HOME\bin\standalone.bat